Skip to main content

 Otter Tail County, MinnesotaMesotrophic

-Lida Lake comes in at a B on the grading rubric — a respectable showing for a Minnesota lake of its size and depth.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Lida Lake comes in at a B on the grading rubric — a respectable showing for a Minnesota lake of its size and depth. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 The lake sits in the mesotrophic zone — the band where most well-managed Minnesota lakes fall.
 Lida Lake is unusually deep for Minnesota at 58 ft, which buffers the lake against summer warming and helps the deep water stay oxygenated.
 Lida Lake covers 5,523 acres alongside 19.1 miles of shoreline, large enough that conditions can vary meaningfully between bays.
 Lida Lake ranks 48 of 97 in Otter Tail County — solidly in the upper half of the local distribution.